 Besides the tour, here are some other interesting highlights to look for:

-10 Days in Bulgaria
+Bulgaria Itinerary: 10 Days in Central Bulgaria and Black Sea Coast

-Bulgaria itinerary day 1-5: Sofia, Sofia day trip, Plovdiv (5 days)
+Day 1-5: Sofia, Sofia day trip, Plovdiv (5 days)

-Follow the previous itinerary for Days one to five.
+Follow the previous itinerary for days one to five.

-Bulgaria itinerary day 6-8: Burgas, Sozopol and Nessebar (3 days)
+Day 6-8: Burgas, Sozopol and Nessebar (3 days)

 It starts with a seaside town called Burgas, an excellent city as a home base for visiting other towns along the Bulgarian Black Sea coast.
 And then, the trip continues up the coast to Varna, the third largest city in Bulgaria.